SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/mapper.md

 The tedge-mapper is composed of multiple cloud-specific mappers, such as {{< product-c8y-iot >}} mapper and Azure mapper.
 Each mapper is responsible for its dedicated cloud.
 These specific mappers are launched by the respective `tedge connect` command.
 For instance, `tedge connect c8y` establishes a bridge to {{< product-c8y-iot >}} and launches a {{< product-c8y-iot >}} mapper that translates the messages in the background.

 A mapper subscribes to the reserved MQTT topic `tedge/measurements` with the QoS level 1 at least once.
-The messages that arrive in the mapper have to be formed in the [Thin Edge JSON format](#thin-edge-json).
+The messages that arrive in the mapper must be formed in the [Thin Edge JSON format](#thin-edge-json).
 The mapper verifies if the arrived messages are correctly formatted.
 If the verification fails, the mapper publishes a corresponding error message on the topic `tedge/errors` with the QoS level 1 at least once.

 When the mapper receives a correctly formatted message, it translates the message into a cloud-specific format.